MetalInMyVeins/RipsawEngine/README.md

 Dynamically allocates actor.

 This is a high level virtual member function to be called from sandbox to create actor.
 It returns pointer to the allocated actor for custom manipulation.
 The returned pointer should never be deleted explicitly as Engine handles the ownership.
-An actor should only be detroyed using destroyActor() .
+An actor should only be detroyed using destroyActor() when needed.
 After destroyActor() is called on an actor, trying to dereference that actor would result in crash as the actor is nullified.

 #### Return